proteanhq/protean/docs/user/fields.rst

 validators
 ----------

 A list of validators to run for this field.
-See :ref:`Validators API Documentation <validators>`  for more information.
+See :ref:`Validators API Documentation <api-validators>`  for more information.

 error_messages
 --------------

 If supplied, the default messages that the field will raise will be overridden.
 Error message keys include **required**, **invalid**, **unique**, and **invalid_choice**.
-Additional error message keys are specified for each field in the :ref:`Field types` section below.
+Additional error message keys are specified for each field in the :ref:`field-types` section below.

 .. code-block:: python